elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 Since we have added more children to the supervisor, it is also important to evaluate if the `:one_for_one` supervision strategy is still correct.
 One flaw that shows up right away is the relationship between the `KV.Registry` worker process and the `KV.Bucket.Supervisor` supervisor process.
 If `KV.Registry` dies, all information linking `KV.Bucket` names to `KV.Bucket` processes is lost, and therefore `KV.Bucket.Supervisor` must die too- otherwise, the `KV.Bucket` processes it manages would be orphaned.

 In light of this observation, we should consider moving to another supervision strategy.
-Two likely candidates are `:one_for_all` and `:rest_for_one`.
+The two other candidates are `:one_for_all` and `:rest_for_one`.
 A supervisor using the `:one_for_all` strategy will kill and restart all of its children processes whenever any one of them dies.
 At first glance, this would appear to suit our use case, but it also seems a little heavy-handed, because `KV.Registry` is perfectly capable of cleaning itself up if `KV.Bucket.Supervisor` dies.
-In this case, the `:rest_for_one` strategy comes in handy- when a child process crashes, the supervisor will only kill and restart child processes which were started *after* the crashed child.
+In this case, the `:rest_for_one` strategy comes in handy: when a child process crashes, the supervisor will only kill and restart child processes which were started *after* the crashed child.
 Let's rewrite our supervision tree to use this strategy instead:

 ```elixir
 def init(:ok) do